preconstruct/preconstruct/.changeset/quiet-kiwis-speak.md

 "@preconstruct/cli": patch
 ---

-Set `preventAssignment` on `@rollup/plugin-replace` to stop browser builds from failing to build.
+Set `preventAssignment` on `@rollup/plugin-replace` to stop browser builds failing to build.